 The poem establishes a gulf between the observer and the workmen.
-Not only does the speaker have the leisure merely to stand and watch while they labour, but his tone and language throughout suggest an educated, meditative mind, using such words as ‘paraphernalia’, ‘ruminative’, ‘mystic’ and ‘bolus’, while ‘Speech was not something to interest them’ and their language is functional and simple – ‘Let go’ and ‘Hold tight’.
+Not only does the speaker have the leisure merely to stand and watch while they labour, but his tone and language throughout suggest an educated, meditative mind, using such words as ‘paraphernalia’, ‘ruminative’, ‘mystic’ and ‘bolus’.
+In contrast, ‘Speech was not something to interest them’ and their language is functional and simple – ‘Let go’ and ‘Hold tight’.

 There is also a slight snobbishness which creeps into the narration.
-The workmen’s speech is introduced as ‘like this’, as if the speaker can only give a rough approximation of such alien expression despite its simplicity, and they are later described as ‘monsters’.
+The workmen’s speech is introduced as ‘like this’, as if the speaker can only give a rough approximation of such alien expression, despite its simplicity.
+The workmen are later described as ‘monsters’.
 The use of ‘mystic’ is ironic, and he sees fit to judge that the foreman is ‘the most original thinker’.

 All the men in the poem have hit a problem:

 ‘…for all their strength and experience

 these men were up against a great difficulty.’